CONSUMER RIGHTS UNDER STATE AND FEDERAL LAW.

 Upon execution of the Service Agreement, Trycera Financial, Inc. will perform the following services (the “Analysis/Review”):

-The Service Agreement is for a term of six (6) months and includes all services described and included in Trycera Financial, Inc.’s financial and educational package.
+The Service Agreement is for a term of up to six (6) months and includes all services described and included in Trycera Financial, Inc.’s financial and educational package.
 It also includes access to secure online consumer account, budgeting web portal, money and credit tips, monthly newsletters, financial educational resources, and other money management and credit management educational tools.

 You will be billed at the end of each month which you remain a loyal customer with Trycera Financial, Inc. The Company will provide the following Services each month: